-This ever-reliable and super-easy braised chicken with olives and capers recipe is one of our best chicken recipes.
-It will make you amazingly juicy chicken legs, which last night we enjoyed with my crunchy Hassleback potatoes made with baby potatoes (also called new potatoes, which cook faster than standard potatoes), and the radish cucumber salad with feta, rucola and fresh herbs I just shared.
-It was a perfect meal.
+This ever-reliable, super-easy Basque-style braised chicken with olives and capers recipe makes one of our best chicken recipes.
+It will make you amazingly juicy chicken legs, which we love to serve with crunchy Hasselback potatoes made with baby potatoes (also called new potatoes, which cook faster than larger potatoes), and our radish cucumber salad with feta, rucola and fresh herbs.
+It’s my idea of a perfect Sunday dinner for two.

 Alternatively, you could serve these succulent chicken legs with creamy mashed potatoes or even a warm German potato salad.
 Germany is not on the Mediterranean, we know, but, trust me, it works.
 As our braised chicken is made with Japanese soy sauce and mirin, and I’ll get to that in a moment, this fragrant fresh herb salad also makes a fab side.